All You Need to Know Before Visiting Schonbrunn Palace

 Palace Tickets

 The main palace at Schönbrunn is the highlight of any visit, with its spectacular architecture and tales of Habsburg emperors.
 While it may seem like a single attraction, you are offered with different ways to experience it and uncover its stories.
+Depending on your interest in architecture or on which empress or emperor you want to learn more about, you can choose how to tour the palace.

-There are five tours available in Schönbrunn Palace:
+There are five tours available in Schönbrunn Palace

 1. Grand Tour — includes piano nobile rooms #1 to #40